Atlas-Soft/DeepDoom/README.md

 - ***s<sub>0</sub>, a<sub>0</sub>, r<sub>0</sub>, ..., s<sub>n</sub>, a<sub>n</sub>, r<sub>n</sub>***

 An agent situated in an environment has a set of available actions, each of which transforms the state of the environment in some way.
-The agent must learn the best policy which is a set rules used for choosing actions which will maximize the reward recieved.
+The agent must learn the best policy which is a set rules used for choosing actions that will maximize the reward.

 A good strategy for agents is to maximize the total future reward from the current time frame: